Black Lesbian and Gay Centre

 The Black Lesbian and Gay Centre (BLGC) was a community centre in London that ran from 1985 to 2000.
 The centre was founded by members of the Gay Black Group in response to "the overwhelming whiteness of the 'mainstream' LGBTQ+ scene, racism from within and outside of the scene, and the difficulties of coming out to families, who generally perceived homosexuality as a 'white' issue."
 It was first set up in Haringey with funding from the Greater London Council, and later moved to Peckham.
 A rainbow plaque in Peckham commemorates the BLGC.

 Location

 The Gay Black Group were a collective of Black lesbians and gay men, who organised under the banner of political Blackness.
 In 1982 they approached the Greater London Council to set up the drop-in centre, with plans to provide advice, information, and a helpline.
 The GLC awarded funding to the project three years later in 1985.
 At the time it was founded, it did not have a permanent premises.
 This changed in 1992 when the centre moved to Peckham and took up residence in a former railway arch.

+The centre was designed in 1992 by architect Shaheen Haq of Shaheen Haq Associates under a very challenging budget of £30,000 which included fees, materials and building costs.

 The centre closed its permanent space in 1995.
 However, the last published bulletin is dated winter 2000 and stated their address as Westminster Bridge Road.